TimBoleslawsky/data-science-vault/Notes/The Hierarchy of Linear Models.md

 	- Logit Link: If we want the parameter to be between 0 and 1.
 Can be reversed through the logistic (in this context also called inverse-logit) function.
 	- Log Link: If we want to prevent the parameter from taking on a negative value.
 Can be reversed through the exponential.

 To decide which distributions gives the most appropriate model for our specific likelihood, we can use *maximum entropy*.
-The intuition behind maximum entropy is simple: The distribution that can happen the most ways is also the distribution with the biggest information entropy (see [[Using Information Theory to Select Models|here]] for more on that).
+The intuition behind maximum entropy is simple: The distribution that can happen the most ways is also the distribution with the biggest information entropy (see [here](Using%20Information%20Theory%20to%20Select%20Models.md) for more on that).
 Call this distribution the maximum entropy distribution.

 We want to use this maximum entropy distribution because: The distribution with the biggest entropy is the most conservative distribution that obeys its constraints!

 GLM's enable us, among other things, to model discrete data.
 This is very useful in a lot of real world problems, but has its own challenges.
-These challenges are discussed here: [[Modelling Discrete Data]].
+These challenges are discussed here: [Modelling Discrete Data](Modelling%20Discrete%20Data.md).
 ### Gaussian Linear Model (special case of GLM)
 A GLM where the outcome is Gaussian and the link is the identity, i.e. ordinary regression.
 It assumes constant variance and normally distributed errors.